 My Job Chart is revolutionizing the way parents teach children about money!
 Gregg’s whole philosophy revolves around one that we teach our own children – to SAVE, SPEND and SHARE.
 He incorporates the job chart in a technologically engaging way, and uses these three principles to form a foundation that will benefit a young person for the rest of their life.
 Now for our family, the question of a monetary allowance is a different post, but what I love about My Job Chart is that you can choose to have them save up their points to spend, or you have the option to designate privileges instead.
 It’s very versatile.

 I know by now, you are all chomping at the bit to get this set up for your family.
-I know I was, and it only takes a minute to create a family file, but check out this minute video first explaining specifically how MyJobChart works:
+I know I was, and it only takes a minute to create a family file.

 So let’s stop procrastinating and get those chores under control.
-I am going to do a follow up post about how we’ve tackled the issue of allowance and chores throughout the years.
+I am going to do a follow up post about how we’ve tackled the issue of allowance and chores throughout the years, but I’ll start with my printable for the kids bedroom checklist.

 What have been your biggest challenges in your home with chores and the kids?